imagingbook/parboiled-modular/README.md

   * `Parboiled`.
 * All Java testing is based on vanilla `JUnit4`.
 All required Java packages have been updated to current versions if possible.
 * The build process is based on Maven and all Java modules are available as Maven artifacts.
+* JAR files are built for Java 11 compatibility.
 * The original *Scala* implementation (library and examples) has been refactored and is included here as well.
 (It is not published as a Maven artifact.)
 Note that the Scala part may be dropped in a future release.